UMD-INST377/Group-Project-Base/README.md

 ### Known Bugs

-* Our home page does not display the top ten albums and songs
+* Our home page does not currently display the top ten albums and songs.
+Our team has been working on a way to fix this as it is an important part of our web page.
-* Unable to figure out the form submission
-    We seem to almost have the correct code but there is at least one model that is not defined properly
+* We have been unable to figure out the form submission.
+We seem to almost have the correct code but there is at least one model that is not defined properly.
+Once we have the model issue sorted out, we should be aple to send our form data to our server effectively.
-* Took out our about page because we wanted to focus on the functionality of the app
+* We descided to take out our about page because we wanted to focus on the functionality of the app.
+We believe the about page is important and would develop it with more time, but we wanted the main functions of the app to work first.
-* Adjusted some content as some API’s were not found in our database
+* Adjusted some content as some API’s were not found in our database.